openego/eGon-data/CONTRIBUTING.rst

 4. Add a note to ``CHANGELOG.rst`` about the changes.
 5. Add yourself to ``AUTHORS.rst``.

+..
+[1] If you don't have all the necessary python versions available locally you can rely on
+       `CI on GitHub actions <https://github.com/openego/eGon-data/actions?query=workflow%3A%22Tests%2C+code+style+%26+coverage%22>`_
+       - it will run the tests for each change you add in the pull request.

+       It will be slower though ...

 When requesting reviews, please keep in mind it might be a significant effort to review the PR.
 Try to make it easier for them and keep the overall effort as low as possible.
 Therefore,